Skagit River water in Washington

 Best flows

 Use USGS 12194000 near Concrete as the core upper and middle Skagit trend.
-Stable or easing flows with workable clarity are the best fit; high flows, cold heavy current, or unclear species rules should shorten or cancel the trip.
+Stable or easing flows with workable clarity are the best fit.
+High flows, cold heavy current, or unclear species rules should shorten or cancel the trip.

-When to skip
+When to leave

 Skip the Skagit when WDFW rules do not clearly support the target species, when high water erases safe bars, when protected fish are concentrated, or when the day depends on lower-valley assumptions that do not match Concrete or Marblemount conditions.